-Johann Tobias Gottwig, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 10 August 1766 aboard the Russian pink Vologda under the command of Lieutenant Sergey Bartenyev.
+Johann Tobias Gottwig, a farmer, his wife Anna Margaretha, and son Philipp Ludwig (age 8) arrived from Lübeck at the port of Oranienbaum on 10 August 1766 aboard the Russian pink Vologda under the command of Lieutenant Sergey Bartenyev.

 Philipp Gottwig and his family are recorded on the 1798 census of Walter in Household No. Wt048.

 The 1767 census records that Johann Tobias Gottwig came from the German village of Schwateter in the region of Isenburg.

 [Some translations erroneously record this surname as Helwig.]

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Wt048.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 4 (Göttingen: Göttinger Arbeitskreis, 2008): 303.

 - Pleve, Igor.
 Lists of Colonists to Russia in 1766: Reports by Ivan Kulberg (Saratov: Saratov State Technical University, 2010): #4908.